 • Methods of testing cable

-Cables in higher categories are supported higher data rates.
-As new gigabit speed Ethernet technologies are being developed and adopted, Cat5e is now the minimally acceptable cable type.
+Cables in higher categories support higher data rates.
+As new gigabit speed Ethernet technologies developed and adopted, Cat5e is now the minimally acceptable cable type.

 • Used for voice communication